justinformentin/genly/README.md

 ```

 I feel the second option makes no sense, and I'm not sure why I was even thinking about it.
 The idea is to either have it mirror the output exactly, or separate everything into chunks - pages, posts, etc. What would be the benefit of separating everything?
 Meanwhile, mirroring the output would make parsing and converting easier.
 Instead of taking separate pages and matching them with posts, I would just need to copy everything over as it stands.

+### 2022-09-17

+#### Structure

+Coming back to the structure after moving some things around, I'm still not sure what makes the most sense.
+Now that I've tested both structures it's clear what the pros and cons are.

+If I mirror the structure, the conversion logic will essentially need to be one big conditional - check if file is HTML, or MD, or Image.
+And then I will need to change the blog post files directory from `2022-09-17` to `blog-post-title` because I do not want to have a bunch of blog posts all organized by title, it'll be hard to find anything - chronologically is much easier to look at.
+The other issue is that it kind of feel weird to be mixing multiple file types.
+I'd ideally want all HTML files together, all MD files together, etc.

+If I don't mirror the structure, I'll need to compare directories to pages.
+For example, I'll have a `content/blog` directory, and a `pages/blog.html`.
+I'd need to convert that into `public/blog/index.html.
+It's not as straightforward as mirroring.